The pandemic has been tough on our kids and we look forward to bringing back a sense of normalcy with some family boating this summer

 As a parent of two young kids, one of the hardest parts of this pandemic has been witnessing the sacrifices our kids have had to make – remote schooling, reduced social activities and other restrictions that inhibit kids from just being kids has been tough on them.
 Our ability to give them back a sense of normalcy through boating has been a much-needed escape from the effects of the pandemic for our family.

 Last year, there was a lot of uncertainty leading up to the 2020 boating season as we endured lockdowns and quarantines during those early spring months.
 At first, we did not know how the pandemic would impact our boating season, but we remained optimistic knowing how much our family needed to escape to our boat.
+Even on smaller 21 ft boat it would be a way to get away from it all.

 Luckily, things seemed to change early in the season to allow boaters to get out on the water and people quickly realized how boating could be one of the best ways to socially distance.
 And boy did boating deliver.
 It became the escape that we all needed.